jump-dev/Gurobi.jl/README.md

 To change the location of a manual install, change the value of `GUROBI_HOME`, re-run `Pkg.build("Gurobi")`, and then re-start Julia for the change to take effect.

+### Gurobi Error 10009: Version number is XX.X, license is for version XX.X

+This error occurs when Gurobi cannot find a valid license for the version that is running.

+If you intended to manually install and use and older version of Gurobi, but it reports that the `Version number is` a newer version, this means that your manual installation did not work and we have automatically installed the latest default version.
+Double check the [Manual installation](@ref) instructions.

 ## Use with JuMP